 Clause Provision Proposal Assessment (r) Suitability of the land for the development taking into account the possible risk to human health or safety.
 Family day care.
 Gordon Street is a relatively busy street in terms of traffic movements.
 Proposed development is considered suitable, taking into account the possible risk to human safety, if the proposed traffic management plan is implemented. (s) Adequacy of the access and egress of the site.
 4 spaces provided on site.
 2 on council verge.
 Proposed means of access and egress is considered acceptable if the traffic management plan is implemented.
 Condition is recommended. (†) Amount of traffic likely to be generated by the development.
-A family day care with no more than seven (7) kids at any given time.
-Considering a worse-case scenario where there is the possibility of having five (5) vehicles at one time (2 of the 7 children will be the owner's children) all trying to drop-off / pick-up their children from the property, there will be no more than 10 vehicle trips generated per day as a result of the development.
-This minor increase in traffic movements will not create any adverse impacts.
-Traffic likely to be generated is therefore acceptable for the locality. (w) The history of the site where the development is to be located.
+A family day care with no more than seven (7) kids at any given time. (w) The history of the site where the development is to be located.
 The proposed property is currently used as a single residential dwelling.
 The proposed development will be incidental to the existing non-conforming use.

 Clause Provision Proposal Assessment (x) Impact of the development on the community as a whole notwithstanding the impact of the development on particular individuals.
+Family day care.
 There are no adverse impacts on the community as a result of this proposal if traffic management plan is implemented.
 Positive impacts could result through the provision of another child day care service. (y) Any submissions received on the application.
 Family day care.
 One submission was received in response to the 14 day advertising period raising concerns regarding suitability of the development and traffic safety.
 Refer to Schedule of Submissions for further discussion.